 The dairy industry would go through many technological advances, such as refrigeration, that significantly boosted growth.
 Following the second World War the Victorian government developed a large area of land in the south into dairy farms for returning soldiers.
 The Heytesbury Soldier Settlement, as it became known, added further to the region's milk supply.

-Over the years many of the original dairy processors have disappeared with mergers and acquisitions.
-Only Warrnambool Cheese & Butter has survived from the pioneer period of the 1800s.
-Its proximity to the best dairy farming land by the Great Ocean Road providing an advantage, along with key business decisions that have allowed it to succeed while holding fast to its identity and heritage.
+Many of the original dairy processors have disappeared since the pioneer period of the 1800s with the Allansford plant's proximity to some of the best dairy farming land by the Great Ocean Road providing an advantage, along with key business decisions that have allowed it to succeed while holding fast to its identity and heritage.